 3. Relatively expensive

 As the interview involves experts in their field, the participant recruitment costs would be higher than usual.

-Think Design recommendation
+Think Design's recommendation

-Extreme User Interviews is the method of choice when you want to discover the extreme limits of how a product could be… and your objective is to capture unknown opportunities.
+Extreme user interviews is the method of choice when you want to discover the extreme limits of how a product could be… and your objective is to capture unknown opportunities.
 Say for example, if you want to understand opportunities for a personal finance app.
 One way of looking at it is that you would interview users who already use personal finance apps.
 The other way of looking at it is, I’d want to make the app in such a way that I capture those users who don’t use any personal finance app.
-The difference between the two approaches is a business decision but if you wish to pursue the latter, you would employ Extreme User Interview method.
+The difference between the two approaches is a business decision but if you wish to pursue the latter, you would employ extreme user interview method.

 In this case, you would interview a personal finance app user so that you understand what his/her needs may be and in addition, you would interview a complete non user of personal finance apps in order that you understand the unknown opportunities you might capture.
 Interviewing the two would give you insights into how the product can cater to a total non-user in addition to appeal to a user.